acfinspace/Spacelibraryoftales/docs/index.md

 If you want to contribute, you can:

 - Add a page yourself through a pull request.
+Let's try to have the same format all around.
     - One page per piece, named with the piece title all together and in small characters (es.: The Interview becomes theinterview.md)
-    - The pieces are to be put into a folder with the author's name all together and in small characters (es.: Miyoshi Akachi becomes miyoshiakachi)
+    - The pieces are to be put into a folder with the author's name all together and in small characters (es.: Miyoshi Akachi becomes miyoshiakachi).
+Otherwise, each piece can be named as author_title and be put in the various author folder (es.: miyoshiakachi_theinterview).
 - Shoot me a message on Discord, at miyoshiakachi

 ### The library's structure